johnwaugh1/TechTidings/README.md

 **🌎 Contributing**
 -------------------

 TechTidings is an open-source project, and contributions are welcome!
-To contribute:

-    1. Fork the repository 🍴

-    2. Create a new branch (git checkout -b feature-branch)

-    3. Make your changes and commit (git commit -m "Added a cool feature")

-    4. Push the branch (git push origin feature-branch)

-    5. Open a Pull Request 🔥

-See CONTRIBUTING.md for more details.
+To contribute, see [CONTRIBUTING.md] (https://github.com/johnwaugh1/TechTidings/blob/main/CONTRIBUTING.md) for more details.

 **📜 License**
 --------------